The Team

 • Attractive (rendered in a style that resonates with the intended audience)

 Yep - accomplishing all four of these goals at the same time can be tricky.
 (But as with many things in life, a real sense of pride is only attained when one figures out something that is truly hard.)
-So embrace the challenge - and get ready to make a high-quality logo.
+So embrace the challenge - and get ready to make your first logo.

 Mockups

 As a way of showcasing your logo on physical objects, we will use Adobe Dimension to generate mockups.
-If you plan to create a clothing brand, you might make use of these clothing 3D models (hoodie, hat, and t-shirt).
-If you are creating a sport-based log, you might explore these sports 3D models (soccer kit, hockey helmet, FB helmet, and FB uniform).
+If you are creating a sport-based logo, you might explore these sports 3D models (soccer kit, hockey helmet, FB helmet, and FB uniform).
+If you plan to create a non-sport team logo, you might make use of these clothing 3D models (hoodie, hat, and t-shirt).

 Assessment